Top Mobile Ad Networks (2020)

 - Operating system version

-When it comes to the detail of these target options, Facebook is second to none.
+When it comes to the detail of these target options, Facebook is second to none, which is why it ranks so high on our list of mobile ad networks.

 You can target mobile users on Android, iOS, and web platforms.
 Facebook offers video ads, banners, carousel banners, and slideshow formats.
 The ads are run through the Facebook app, Messenger, Instagram, and Audience Network, which extends to the mobile web.